Chart Color Schemes

 Millicent is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Millicent's dwelling structures, as per the latest Census, comprised 86.2% houses and 13.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Millicent's dwelling structure, as per the latest Census, consisted of 86.2% houses and 13.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 Non-Metro SA had 87.6% houses and 12.5% other dwellings.
-Home ownership in Millicent was at 42.7%, with mortgaged dwellings at 32.0% and rented ones at 25.3%.
-The median monthly mortgage repayment was $910, compared to Non-Metro SA's average of $1,083.
-The median weekly rent in Millicent was $175, while Non-Metro SA's figure was $205.
-Nationally, Millicent's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Millicent was higher at 42.7%, with mortgaged dwellings at 32.0% and rented ones at 25.3%.
+The median monthly mortgage repayment was $910, below Non-Metro SA's average of $1,083.
+The median weekly rent in Millicent was $175, compared to Non-Metro SA's $205.
+Nationally, Millicent's mortgage repayments were lower at $910 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing